AmigaGPU/fat-agnus/2019-04-04-building-a-programming-env-in-2k19-ii.md

 The reason is obvious.
 I want to be able to code in between work / simulation / play & stream sessions.
 Even tiny snips of 15mins to 30 mins are benificial to me.

-One annoying problem of different cloud techs is that they want CC-info (think breaches, so I dont want that data spread everywhere) yet I have to learn 2 play with them somehow, at least those which give you a chance to.
+One annoying _problem_ of different cloud techs is that they want CC-info (think breaches), so I dont want that data spread everywhere) yet I have to learn 2 play with them somehow, at least those which give you a chance to.

 #IBMCloud seems to play nice since they tell you what you can do on their network.

 It may in the end be like the student licence from _ACAD_ but that one has the following benefits:

-- fully functional software
+- fully functional systems
 - you may download everything, save all files
 - literally the whole software suit at your disposal for three years, so you can study everything
 - the only catch is printing, that will show that you used a student licence, which is quite fine, since you **can work** with the program suite